wences-sanchez/Knowledge-Base/pages/Implicit Wait - This Appears to Deprecated in Selenium Latest Version. What Would Be the Alternate for the Same%3F %7C Selenium Forum (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- What is the way of using implicitlyWait() in Selenium 4 (since it's deprecated)? #card
+	- What is the way of using implicitlyWait() in Selenium 4 (since it's deprecated)? #car
 		- driver.manage().timeouts().implicitlyWait(Duration.ofSeconds(20));
 	- -